commercelayer/contentful-app/README.md

 ## Getting Started

-1. Create a [Contentful account](https://www.contentful.com) if you haven't already and set up a new space for your project.
+1. Create a [Contentful account](https://www.contentful.com) if you haven't yet and set up a new space for your project.

 2. Create a [Commerce Layer account](https://dashboard.commercelayer.io/sign_up) if you haven't already.

 3. If you haven't already, kindly follow this [onboarding guide](https://docs.commercelayer.io/developers) to learn how to set up your Commerce Layer organization, seed with demo data, and get your API credentials.

-4. In the Commerce Layer dashboard, click on the **Integrations** tab and create an application, with the name: `Contentful` and role: `Read only`.
-Upon successful creation, you'll get a `CLIENT ID`, `CLIENT SECRET`, and `BASE ENDPOINT`.
-Kindly remember to save these credentials as you'll need them later.
+4. In the Commerce Layer dashboard, click on the **Integrations** tab and create an application with the name: `Contentful` and role: `Read only`.

+5. Upon successful creation, you'll get a `CLIENT ID`, `CLIENT SECRET`, and `BASE ENDPOINT`.
+Kindly remember to save these credentials, as you'll need them later.

 ## Installation Guide